dfranx/SHADERed/TUTORIAL.md

 - "U" button is for moving an item up for one position
 - "D" button if for moving an item down for one position
 - "X" is for deleting an item

+## How do audio files send data to shaders?
+Each audio file has a 512x2 texture.
+First row has frequency values while second row has sample values.